PSU-CS-Academic-Projects/SwiftServe-Kiosk/README.md

 ### How to Access
 1. Start the Django local server.
 2. Navigate to `/admin/orders/` in your browser.
-3. Sign in using administrative staff credentials.
+3. Sign in using administrative staff credentials One is provided for viewing and testing purposes: Username: 'tester'; Password: 'tester'.
+(Without the '')
 4. (Optional) To access database raw tables directly, go to `/admin/` to view Django's built-in models admin.

 ### Live Admin Capabilities